neelesh2k/beautiful-jekyll/_posts/2020-05-05-covid-project.md

 ## General Time Series Forecasting models
 ### Simple Exponential Smoothing
 This model is suitable for forecasting data with no trend or seasonal pattern.
 The forecast plot is simply a horizontal line extending from the most recent value.

 ### Double Exponential Smoothing
 This model takes trend into account.
 Here the forecast plot is still a straight line extending from the most recent value, but it has slope.

 ### Triple Exponential Smoothing
 This model has (so far) the "best" looking forecast plot, as it takes seasonality into account.
 When we expect regular fluctuations in the future, this model attempts to map the seasonal behavior.
-Since our data has a positive trend with no seasonality, we are choosing Double Exponential Smoothing method.
+Since our data has a negative trend with no seasonality, we are choosing Double Exponential Smoothing method.

+## Evaluating forecast accuracy
+### Root Mean Square Error
+The root-mean-square deviation (RMSD) or root-mean-square error (RMSE) is a frequently used measure of the differences between values (sample or population values) predicted by a model or an estimator and the values observed.
+RMSD is the square root of the average of squared errors.

+### Mean squared error
+In statistics, the mean squared error (MSE) or mean squared deviation (MSD) of an estimator (of a procedure for estimating an unobserved quantity) measures the average of the squares of the errors—that is, the average squared difference between the estimated values and the actual value.

+### Mean absolute error
+In statistics, mean absolute error (MAE) is a measure of errors between paired observations expressing the same phenomenon.
+MAE is calculated as: It is thus an arithmetic average of the absolute errors, where is the prediction and the true value.

+### Standard Deviation of Test data
+In statistics, the standard deviation is a measure of the amount of variation or dispersion of a set of values.
+A low standard deviation indicates that the values tend to be close to the mean of the set, while a high standard deviation indicates that the values are spread out over a wider range.

-### Evaluating forecast accuracy (Holt’s model)
+### Evaluating forecast accuracy (Holt's Model)
 1. Standard Deviation of Test data : 325,029.92
 2. Mean absolute error (MAE) : 59,530.96
 3. Mean Squared error (MSE) : 4,102,198,558.34